kuber112/List-of-Books-I-have-read/README.md

 ## Concerns
-_**As much as I would like to be transparent with whoever is reading my page, there is also the nagging concern that I should not reveal all I know and what I have studied; it is perfectly fine to show the technologies but it is not so much to show the sciences behind the technology.
+_**As much as I would like to be transparent with whoever is reading my page, there is also the nagging concern that I should not reveal all I know and what I have studied.
 Again, it is something very hard for me to take into consideration.**_